Notable People

 The second life turns outward

-The strongest outside descriptions of Pryce focus not only on what happened to him but on what he now does with it.
+The strongest outside descriptions of Pryce focus on what he now does with what happened to him.
 Eastern State presents him as a psychotherapist and reentry leader whose lived experience informs work with justice-involved youth and adults.
 USC's materials on Unchained Scholars place him inside a community effort to support formerly incarcerated students in professional and academic settings.

-That is the crucial shift.
+That is the key shift.
 A changed life is morally interesting.
 A changed life turned outward becomes socially useful.
 Pryce has spent years making the second thing true.

 This also keeps the biography from becoming too tidy.
 His life remains inseparable from race, prison, state violence, clinical practice, and religious discipline.
 The story does not erase American failure.
 It works through it.